Mission and vision statements: Do they help your business?

 Mission and vision statements can be a great means to give an organisation focus, clarity and direction.
 However, they don’t always work because:

-The distinction between the two is not clear.
+the distinction between the two isn't too clear

 Mission statements work on the here and now.
-It’s what the company is about, its principles, its values, why it does what it does.
+It's what your business is about, its principles, its values, why it does what it does.
 Its purpose.

-Vision statements.
-The point on the horizon - about the future, for one’s long-term goals, aims and how you are going to get there.
-It’s about core values, set by the owners, which is created for the company and the company culture.
+Vision statements are the point on the horizon.
+They concern the future, your long-term goals and how you're going to get there.
+They're about the core values you (as the owner) have set for the company and the company culture.

-Remember to target your mission and vision towards your employees; they are key to your success (even if you are a sole trader, at some time you may grow your staff).
-You want to inspire them, to work towards the company goals.
+Remember to target your mission and vision towards your employees – they're key to your success.
+(Even if you're a sole trader, at some time you may need to hire staff).
+You want to inspire them to work towards the company goals.

-Be careful not to make it vague or too generic such as: ‘we aim to’, ‘truly inspirational’, ‘number one'.
-Who really knows what this means?
+Be careful not to make it vague or too generic, using terms like "we aim to", "truly inspirational", "number one".
+Who really knows what they mean?

 Mission and vision statements that are written down without action are only words, platitudes, texts, phrases.

 They only become a true mission and vision statement when they are lived and enacted.
-If your company is not mission or vision-driven, and you write a statement then the statements don’t reflect a mission or a vision.
+If your company is not mission or vision-driven and you write a statement, the statements don’t reflect a mission or a vision.

 Mission and vision are more about our attitudes and how we live them than about words.
 Actions, not words, are the key drivers - they become believable and trustworthy.